immunant/dwarf-writer/Disassembly_data.md

 ### Capabilities

-This tool supports creating or updating DWARF entries for functions and global variables with this data.
+This tool supports creating and updating DWARF entries for functions and global variables with this data.
 Only the following attributes are currently supported.

 - DW_TAG_variable (global variables)
     - DW_AT_location